Already a Member? Login

 • Chest pain – often sudden and sharp pain that worsens when taking a deep breath

-• Shortness of breath – often sudden trouble catching your breath when resting and gets worse with activity
+• Shortness of breath – often sudden trouble catching your breath when resting that gets worse with activity

-• Cough or Coughing up blood or bloody mucus
+• Cough, possibly coughing up blood or bloody mucus

 • Fainting